nnajiabraham/alona/docs/PRD-alona-macos-mvp-2025-11-27.md

 ## 2. Objectives & Success Criteria
 ### 2.1 Goals
 1. Detect Zoom or Google Meet sessions (automatic and manual start) and create a meeting workspace instantly.
-2. Record system audio locally, transcribe it with an NVIDIA Parakeet ASR checkpoint, and bucket every artifact (audio, notes, transcript, enhanced summary) into a user-chosen directory tree.
+2. Record system audio locally, transcribe it with the bundled SwiftWhisper (whisper.cpp) engine for a truly self-contained MVP, and bucket every artifact (audio, notes, transcript, enhanced summary) into a user-chosen directory tree.
+Phase 2 introduces the MLX-converted `mlx-community/parakeet-tdt-0.6b-v3` model for higher fidelity once the Swift port is battle-tested.[^swiftwhisper][^mlxparakeet]
 3. Provide an always-on note pane tied to the active recording session, persisting drafts even if the call drops unexpectedly.
 4. After each session, auto-run: audio-to-text, summary generation stub, and folder housekeeping—no manual export steps.